Kollmitz Castle

 Kollmitz Castle, locally known as Burg Kollmitz, lies near the village of Kollmitzgraben, in the province of Lower Austria in Austria.

-Kollmitz Castle is situated on a ridge in a bend of the valley of the river Thaya and is one of the largest ruins in Austria.
-The ruins consist of a semicircular gate tower, a round corner tower, a keep and the remains of a two-level residential building.
+Kollmitz Castle is situated on a ridge at the bend in the Thaya River valley and is said to be one of Austria's largest ruins.
+The ruins include a semicircular gate tower, a round corner tower, a keep, and the remains of a two-story residential building.

 The castle was first mentioned in the 12th century as "Chalmunze".
-The castle was property of several noble families and later on of the Gera abbey and the Lords of Raabs.
-The castle had its heyday however during the Renaissance under the Lords of Hofkirchen.
+The castle was the property of several noble families and later on of the Gera abbey and the Lords of Raabs.
+The castle, however, had its heyday during the Renaissance under the Lords of Hofkirchen.

-The keep has 2.90 meters thick walls and is some 25 meters high.
-The gothic corner tower, probably built in the 15th century, has walls of 3.7 meters thick.
-You can see both the towers on the picture on the right; left is the gothic tower and right the keep.
+The keep has 2.90-meter-thick walls and is some 25 meters high.
+The gothic corner tower, probably built in the 15th century, has walls 3.7 meters thick.

 The residential building was renovated around 1700.
-In 1800, however, the roofs were taken off because of the roof tax imposed during the Napoleonic wars.
-This made the castle uninhabitable after which it fell to ruin.
+In 1800, however, the roofs were removed due to the roof tax imposed during the Napoleonic Wars.
+This made the castle uninhabitable, after which it fell into ruin.

 The castle ruins are now owned by the city of Raabs and are cared for by the Society for the Preservation of the Kollmitz Ruins.
 The ruins are freely accessible.

 This is a cool ruin; lots of passageways and several large cellars.
 You can also climb both the keep and the round tower.
-Also the road leading to the castle itself is a nice walk through the woods.
-I could not find any substantial history about the castle, so if you can inform me; please do!
+Also, the road leading to the castle itself is a pleasant walk through the woods.
+I could not find any substantial history of the castle, so if you can provide any information, please do!

 Gallery